 - An injured worker with temporary restrictions due to a workplace injury may benefit from the assistance of a temporary helper during the recovery process that will help return the worker to pre-injury duties.
 Typically, the injured worker requiring the temporary helper will be selfemployed or employed under a contract for service.
 Appendix A provides examples of situations where a temporary helper may be warranted. - 2.
 To mitigate loss of earnings, the injured worker may return to work with the assistance of a temporary helper.
 The helper may complete duties the injured worker is unable to carry out in order to fulfil any contract obligations.
 As a result, the income generated by the business (self-employed) or employment contract should not be affected. - 3.
-For reimbursement, the employer who hires the temporary helper must provide an original receipt detailing the temporary helper's wages to the Case Manager (CM) or Claims Entitlement Specialist (CES).
-In some situations, the CM or CES will reimburse the injured worker or will pay the temporary helper directly for their services. - 4.
-The CM or CES will compare the helper's wage with the amount of compensation the injured worker would have been entitled to if he/she had not returned to work.
+For reimbursement, the employer who hires the temporary helper must provide an original receipt detailing the temporary helper's wages to Operations staff.
+In some situations, Operations staff will reimburse the injured worker or will pay the temporary helper directly for their services. - 4.
+Operations staff will compare the helper's wage with the amount of compensation the injured worker would have been entitled to if he/she had not returned to work.
 Typically, the helper's wages will be considerably less than that of the injured worker's.
 The amount reimbursed for the helper's gross wages will not exceed the amount WCB would pay the injured worker for full wage loss compensation.

-Attachments Examples of Temporary Helper Situations Effective Date April 1, 2010 Approved Date March 2, 2010 Legislative Authority The Workers' Compensation Act, 2013 Sections 19, 69, 111, 115
+Attachments Examples of Temporary Helper Situations

-Document History (1) January 1, 2014.
+(1) January 1, 2014.
 Reference updated in accordance with The Workers' Compensation Act, 2013.

 (2) April 1, 2010.
 New policy and procedure.

-Complements POL 08/2010 Return to Work - Temporary Helper POL 15/2008 Allowance - Temporary Additional Expense POL 08/1996 Return to Work Plans POL 23/2016 Vocational Rehabilitation - Programs and Services
+POL 08/2010 Return to Work - Temporary Helper

+POL 08/1996 Return to Work Plans

+Appendix A